tanghui315/Jquery-MVC/README.md

 # Jquery-MVC
-That use route and requirejs and jtempaltes  with jquery
+The Jquery Framework use Route and Requirejs and Jtempaltes plugs

-this is mvc framework whit jquery .
+this is mvc framework use jquery .